MelanieLinares/portfolio-new/site/content/post/new-manage-current-and-new-i-i-m-s-participants-with-a-new-portal-for-less-paperwork.md

           ### Stakeholder interviews

-          After organizing the existing research, data, and my own questions I consulted with the internal project lead.
+          After organizing the existing research, data, and data gained from numerous internal and external ideation sessions I consulted with the internal project lead.
 We unified on a strategy before driving downtown to meet with the project owner.
-The project owner provided precise insight and feedback.
+The project owner ensured the plan met their expectations.
+Some aspects of the project required clarification to how it would translate within the UI.
+I was able to sketch and iterate on an initial batch wireframes for each set of pages during the session.
+The project owner was satisfied with the direction and signed off on the project so work on the UI and APIs could begin.

-          The sketches were turned into the first round of wireframes to cover each user task.During the interview I sketched out a few components and user flows to ensure we all understood ideas discussed.
+          The sketches were turned into the first round of wireframes to cover each user task.

-          Business goals were discussed
+          * Business goals were discussed

-          Technical limitations were identified
+          * Technical limitations were identified

-          User needs were discussed and a unified approach was decided upon
+          * User needs were discussed and a unified approach was decided upon

-          Sketches of how different tasks and goals could be approached were created during the initial interview
+          * Sketches of how different tasks and goals could be approached were created during the initial interview

           ### User tasks included: